squirrel-prover/squirrel-prover/documentation/sphinx/source/doc-writing.rst

 In addition to the objects and directives above, the ``squirrelrst`` Sphinx plugin defines the following roles:

 ``:g:`` Squirrel code.
-    Use this for Gallina and Ltac snippets:
+    Use this for Squirrel snippets:

     .. tabs::